Loading...

 Portion Control

-Reduce the serving size of brown rice and dal palak to manage carbohydrate intake, which can help in reducing glucose spikes.
+Reduce the portion size of brown rice and dal palak to minimize the overall carbohydrate intake, which can help in moderating the glucose spike.

 healthspan-mbl